How to take the next step in your career in property

 Below are some helpful links to property news and insights:

-A well thought out and designed CV could be the difference between getting you that interview for your dream job or not, so ensuring it is up to the standards of the employer is key.
+A well-thought-out and designed CV could be the difference between getting you that interview for your dream job or not, so ensuring it is up to the standards of the employer is key.

 Before sending it off, always ask a friend or colleague to look for an outside perspective.
 A fresh pair of eyes never hurts.

-“Standard MS Word is best; you don’t need to fancy it up with colour or quirky designs - this actually makes formatting your CV to send to a client tricker, so the simpler the better.” – Alice Murray, Senior Recruitment Consultant
+“Standard Microsoft Word is best; you don’t need to fancy it up with colour or quirky designs - this actually makes formatting your CV to send to a client tricker, so the simpler the better.” – Alice Murray, Senior Recruitment Consultant

 Excellent communication is the key within any role, but especially when you are managing facilities, estates, or buildings across the property sector.
-As well as this, being on site you will need to build strong relationships with the tenants and other property personnel, as you will be the face of the business.
+As well as this, being on-site you will need to build strong relationships with the tenants and other property personnel, as you will be the face of the business.